 This minimal ikea hacked light is so simple yet so eye-catching.
 It looks super expensive but actually costs less than $20 to make!
 It would make a stylish addition to any living room but I’m tempted to make this as bedside lights for my bedroom.
 I would go a step further and paint the wood black as my bedroom is monochrome.

 Update Ikea’s super budget friendly table lamp with a stylish diy concrete base.
 Adding the base instantly lifts the light in to a chic, modern piece.
 If you wanted, you could even paint the concrete to match the rest of your decor but I have to say I love the simple rawness of pure concrete.
 This would make the perfect lamp for your home office desk.

 This is the simplest hack of all but it still so worth doing.
 This ikea bamboo pendant lamp has become a design icon – it keeps popping up in trendy restaurants, homes of designers and many other chic places.
 I even have one in my home.
 Because it’s so popular, sometimes it worth putting your own spin on it like in the room above where they’ve sprayed it black.
 I’ve also seen versions that have been sprayed white or have been white washed as the natural bamboo can be a bit orangey.
-This is such a simple hack that there isn’t even a tutorial – simply choose your colour and spray.
-For a super glam finish you could opt for a metallic brass or pale gold spray.
+For a completely different look you could opt for an aged brass or pale gold spray.

 Which one’s your favourite Ikea lighting hack?